Medical Bills After a Truck Accident

 If you’re in an accident with a commercial truck, seek medical attention immediately, even if you think you’re unhurt.
 Because of the stress and shock of the situation, you may not feel all of your injuries, such as head injuries and internal injuries, but they can be severe and require prompt treatment.
 The more treatment’s delayed, the worse the injury may become.

-The cost of treating your injuries can vary widely depending on their type and severity, where you’re treated, and the treatments you receive.
-The cost may be relatively inexpensive for minor injuries, such as bruises or sprains.
+The cost of treating injuries from a truck accident can vary widely depending on the type and severity, where you’re treated, and the treatments you receive.

 - Emergency room visit: $1,500 – $3,000